 It’s time to start thinking about Valentine Gifts since Valentine’s Day is just under a month away!

 Isn’t it funny how quickly the holidays come and go once Halloween hits?
+I have been looking around for Valentine’s day decor and outfits on Amazon like a madwoman!

 This year, I finally get to do some crafts with Rosie and make her classmates some Valentine gifts.
 I can’t decide if I want to do something with candy, games or something educational.
 I am leaning towards something educational but maybe I will throw all three into the mix!